Stuart-Mouse/jai-lsd/notes.md

         needs to happen at node insertion time so when we append some data nodes to the dom we should check bind proc need to respect custom serialize proc when serializing

 ## Fixing error reporting

 error reporting needs to be tied into the standardized model we already have in place for Lead Sheets the current state is totally unacceptable

+## Special Syntax for UUID

+Could use some syntax similar to Jai's notes to specify a uuid alongside the name of an object/field maybe even support it in arrays, idk not a priority at the moment, but may be worth playing around with in the future

+## Better Support For Any

+we should be able to pass an Any of an Any and have that be filled in by lsd parser this will require some explicit flag if user is passing this as a binding directly when serializing an Any, we most definitely need to serialize an explicit type name
+    should probably also error or warn user when type to be serialized is not found in script's type table becuase if it is not, then we probably won't be able to read it back in!

+Both in Lead Sheets and now here, we are reaching a point with Any that its use kind of breaks down in a weird way Anything can implicitly cast to an Any (in which case we get that thing indirectly)
+    EXCEPT for an Any
+assigning an Any to an Any, or passing an Any to a procedure taking an Any just means that we pass the any we already have we don't take an Any of the Any in the same way that we would take and Any of any other type so we have to do a little weird extra step of manually constructing the Any of the Any
+    using some procedure like make_any()

+Now what could possibly be the case for making an Any of an Any?
+    the primary reason is for serializing data that was allocated for use as an Any

+In the case of LSD, the primary functionality we want to support here is for the user to be able to get back some dynamic-new'd Any into a binding which is itself an Any